 Stay mindful: Only worry about the things in your control and don’t spend energy on playing the "what if” game on things you can’t change.

 Avoid self sabotage: While piling up cash for an emergency fund, get real about what you need vs. what you want.
 Don’t confuse the two and you’ll have a better chance of success.

 Applying mindful planning to your emergency fund savings takes the stress out of reaching your goal.
 When you can see your abundant future ahead of you each month you’ll love seeing the savings account number steadily rise.

-If you still have questions about what you need in an emergency fund- I can help you find a customized answer.
+If you still have questions about what you need in an emergency fund, I can help you find a number that works for you.